quasarx-snips/CommunicateAI/README.md

-# PostureSense - Your Personal Body Language Coach
+# ComposureSense - Your Personal Body Language Coach

-## What is PostureSense?
+## What is ComposureSense?

-PostureSense is like having a friendly coach who helps you improve how you present yourself.
-Whether you're preparing for a job interview, a presentation, or just want to appear more confident in videos, PostureSense gives you honest feedback about your body language.
+ComposureSense is like having a friendly coach who helps you improve how you present yourself.
+Whether you're preparing for a job interview, a presentation, or just want to appear more confident in videos, ComposureSense gives you honest feedback about your body language.

 ## How Does It Work?